ldtp/cobra/CobraWinLDTP/README.txt

 Verified with Windows XP SP3 / Windows 7 SP1 / Windows 8

+Downloaded latest binary from http://download.freedesktop.org/ldtp/cobra-latest/ and please share your feedback with us.

 Minimum requirement .NET3.5

 Test scripts can be written in Python / Ruby / Java / C# / VB.NET / PowerShell and it can be extended to other languages.